jkanschik/learning-lean/differentialGeometry/manifolds.md

 [ContMDiff](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/ContMDiff/Defs.html#ContMDiff)
 : `ContMDiff I I' n f` is the proposition that the function `f: M → N` is `n`-times differentiable at all points in `M`.

+### The space of all differentiable functions

+In file [ContMDiffMap](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/ContMDiffMap.html#ContMDiffMap) the space of all differentiable functions  `f: M → N` with smoothness parameter `n` is introduced as [`ContMDiffMap I I' M M' n`](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/ContMDiffMap.html#ContMDiffMap).
+As a shorter notation, we can use `C^n⟮I, M; I', N⟯` and for functions with values in `𝕜` we can write `C^n⟮I, M; 𝕜⟯`.

+The same file also provides various functions in `C^n⟮I, M; I', N⟯` and `C^n⟮I, M; 𝕜⟯`, namely the identity, constant functions, compositions, products of functions and the projection onto factors of products.

 ### The Fréchet derivative

 The Fréchet derivative is the derivative of a differentiable function at a point as a linear map between the tangent spaces of the two manifolds.
 Given a function `f: M → N`, the Fréchet derivative `f'` at a point `x` is a linear map `f': T_xM → T_xN`.